Chris Smith (golfer): Professional career

 In 2013 Smith was inducted into the Indiana Golf Hall Of Fame and has been quite successful in the Indiana Golf Association.

 Smith held a share of the 54-hole lead at the 2015 Puerto Rico Open, but stumbled with a final-round 73 to finish T10.
 It was his first PGA Tour top-10 in ten years.

 In 2018, Smith collected several professional wins on the Indiana Tour becoming the Indiana PGA Player of the Year.
 He also won the 2020 Indiana PGA Championship.

-In 2022, Smith re-married and adopted his new wife’s children.